kasper-piskorski/docs/pages/documentation/4-querying-with-graql/match-queries.md

 ### Variable Patterns

-A pattern is a pattern to match in the graph.
 Patterns can be combined into a disjunction ('or') and grouped together with curly braces.
-Patterns are separated by semicolons, each pattern is independent of the others.
+Patterns are separated by semicolons, and each pattern is independent of the others.

-A variable pattern is a pattern describing [properties](#properties) of a particular concept.
 The variable pattern can optionally be bound to a variable or an ID.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell" data-toggle="tab">Graql</a></li>